vmoraes424/taskslist/README.md

 Esse é um projeto de treino React.

-This is a train React project.
+This is a training React project.